Singularities of the biextension metric for families of abelian varieties: Preliminary results

-Note that $\hh(\nu)$ is an admissible variation of graded-polarized mixed Hodge structures.
-Hence the relative weight filtration $M'_\bullet$ on our reference fiber $H(\nu)$ exists.
+Since by assumption, $\hh(\nu)$ is an admissible variation of polarized mixed Hodge structures, the relative weight filtration $M'_\bullet$ on our reference fiber $H(\nu)$ exists.
 Let $N'$ be an element of the open monodromy cone of $H(\nu)$ such that $N=N'|_{H}$.
 We will now proceed to determine the matrix shape of $N'$ on the basis $(a_0,a\Delta ^{-1},b)$ of $H(\nu)$.
 As $N'^2=0$, the filtration associated to $N'$ on $H(\nu)$ is